-In cases when the parties to the procedure reach to an agreement on the guilt of the accused, spending resources on a thorough examination of evidence in respect of cases on certain categories of crimes is not justified.
+In cases when the parties to the procedure reach to an agreement on the guilt of the accused, spending resources on a thorough examination of evidence in respect of cases on certain categories of crimes (it is envisaged to introduce the institute for the crimes of minor and medium gravity) is not justified.
 In such cases the court must simply approve the protocol on the agreement between the parties.
 This also derives from the logic of full implementation of the adversarial principle.